BobStlt/Free_Calc/README.md

 For use with small text interfaced operating systems that need a simple calculator, such as FreeDos, minix, gnu/linux or bsd...

-Freecalc does not use any system spesific libries (only libc) so is highly portable.
+Freecalc does not use any system specific libries (only libc) so is highly portable.